andricicezar/fstar-io/secrefstar/README.md

 to check that F* is present.

 You also need Z3 version 4.13.3 in your PATH, named z3-4.13.3 so F* can find it.
 The script in `FStar/.scripts/get_fstar_z3.sh` can be used to automatically set it up.
 The following command:

 ```
 ./FStar/.scripts/get_fstar_z3.sh ~/bin
 ```

 Should install z3-4.13.3 into your ~/bin (and Z3 4.8.5, though we do not use it).
+If `~/bin` is not in your $PATH, you can add it, or instead install into a directory like `/usr/local/bin` (but you will need root privileges).

 Once installed, if `fstar.exe` is in your $PATH, then running `make` will verify all modules in this directory.
 You can use `-j` to run several jobs in parallel.

 If you have F* installed somewhere outside of your PATH, you can set the environment variable `FSTAR` to its location to use it.